Company Logo - Home Link

 Illinois residents are welcome to visit without paying a dime on certain days of the year.

-The Museum of Science and Industry changes the dates for their free days every year.
+The Museum of Science and Industry changes the dates for its free days.

-Check this schedule of Illinois Free Days to see when this opportunity will next be available.
+Check this schedule of Illinois Free Days to see when more dates are announced.

-If you're interested in other opportunities to visit for free or save money on tickets, make sure to check our discount section below.
+If you're interested in other opportunities to visit for free or save money on tickets, read on!

-There are a few ways to get discounted entry - up to half off with an attraction pass! - into the Museum of Science and Industry.
+There are a few ways to save on admission to the Museum of Science and Industry including getting up to half off with an attraction pass!

-Admission to the Museum of Science and Industry is currently included with the following three Chicago tourist passes, which allow you to save money on tickets to multiple popular attractions.
+Admission to the Museum of Science and Industry is currently included with the following three Chicago tourist passes, which allows you to save money on tickets to multiple popular attractions.

 Here are a few of the other activities and locations you can visit using a tourist pass: